This blog will talk about cloud performance testing, specifically:

 Performance issues that arise in the cloud tend to be lurking in the application or the database.
 By running performance tests on the application, you can identify bugs or performance bottlenecks to mitigate in the source code.
 When it comes to the database, you can look at the configuration of cache size, bucket size, and I/O optimization.
 You may also need to increase the resources that the database needs, such as CPU and storage.
 Performance testing helps to isolate and remedy what needs to be modified for the cloud computing environment.

-How to improve cloud performance with the Silk Platform
+How to improve cloud performance with Silk

 At Silk, we help enterprise customers supercharge their databases in the cloud.
-The Silk Platform is a virtualized layer that sits between your application stack and cloud infrastructure to optimize your data workloads and provide 10x the performance of cloud native alone.
-The Silk Platform is particularly useful for Tier 1 mission-critical applications that require a lot of performance and would be very expensive to provision in the cloud.
+The Silk Cloud Data Virtualization Platform is a virtualized layer that sits between your application stack and cloud infrastructure to optimize your data workloads and provide 10x the performance of cloud native alone.
+Silk is particularly useful for Tier 1 mission-critical applications that require a lot of performance and would be very expensive to provision in the cloud.
 Oftentimes, the cost to provision cloud resources to meet mission-critical performance levels makes the move to cloud computing a non-starter.
 Silk solves this problem.